Kawartha Lakes: Victoria County

-The township of Laxton, Digby and Longford is an amalgamation of the once individual townships of Digby and Laxton, and half of the original Longford Township.
-The separate township of Longford is uninhabited, though dotted with abandoned logging towns.
+The township of Laxton, Digby and Longford is an amalgamation of the once individual townships of Digby, Laxton, and Longford Township.
 In 2000, just prior to amalgamation into the city of Kawartha Lakes, the township of Verulam and the village of Bobcaygeon were amalgamated into the Municipality of Bobcaygeon/Verulam, and the separate townships of Carden and Dalton amalgamated into the Township of Carden/Dalton.